 Procedures performed with a facelift

 In conjunction with a facelift, browlift and eyelid surgery might be performed to help rejuvenate aging, “tired” looking eyes.
 Also, fat transfer and fillers can help with loss of volume on the face.
 After recovering from your procedure you may perform skin treatments such as the following to help improve the texture and quality of the skin.

 What our patients have to say

 "Dr. Shah and his staff are awesome!
 Very caring & Dr takes time explaining the procedure.
 I definitely recommend him." - Jean C.

 Your results will show themselves more and more as your swelling decreases.
 Still, full results may not be seen for a few months, as swelling can come and go, especially later in the day.

-As for your results, they are permanent.
-But it’s important to remember that your skin and underlying tissues will continue to age.
-Many patients have a smaller procedure again in five to 10 years to update results.
+As for your results, they are long-lasting.
+It’s important to remember that your skin and underlying tissues will continue to age.
+Many patients have a smaller procedure again in 5 to 10 years to update results.